 It’s no secret that the trucking industry is facing a crisis.
-Low salaries and aging drivers—among other things—have created a talent squeeze that has many in the industry looking for alternative solutions.
+Low salaries and aging drivers—among other things—have created a talent squeeze in transport recruitment, that has many in the industry looking for alternative solutions.

 One such solution involves tapping into the pool of 350,000 independent owner-operators with apps like Uber Freight.
 Uber Freight is the latest of Uber’s forays into the transportation market.
 The company, known for its independent ride service (and lately, its legal snafus), recently launched a new app aimed at the trucking industry.